~ affiliate links used ~

 - Registration Day- Most schools offer some sort of registration day for students- either in person or online.
 Either way, there are always papers and plans that need to be reviewed, shared and filed.
 For in person registration, I prefer to have a print out of the state health requirements to reference and to share with parents if needed.
 I also have access to a computer and bring plastic bankers boxes to organize charts- those I need to review, those that can be filed, and those needing follow up of some sort.
 Is your registration online or in-person?
 How and what do you need to prepare?

 - Emails / Voicemails- Each summer I enable an automatic "out of office" email response.
 I still glance at my emails at least daily, but I do not respond to them unless emergent.
 Also, my office does not have voicemail- you read that correct- there is no voicemail option.
-I am certain I will have over two hundred emails- some junk, some information, and some that I will need to respond to or follow up in some way.
+I am certain I will have over two hundred emails- some junk, some informational, and some that I will need to respond to or follow up in some way.
 Do you answer work emails over the summer months?

 - ELEVEN- everything else- ha ha :)